ambitioninc/clickjacket/README.md

 <body>
     <script src="clickjacket.min.js"></script>
     <script>
-     // Replaces the page html when viewed in an
+     // Replaces the page html with a failure message.
-    // iframe using an https protocol.
     (new ClickJacket({
+        allowedDomains: ['cooldomain.com', 'cooldomain.io'],
         allowedProtocols: ['https'],
         failureMessage: 'This site cannot be viewed from this iframe.'
     })).runCheck();